simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 The **Microsoft Power Platform Fundamentals certification (PL-900)** is an excellent certification for students interested in exploring the world of low-code platforms and building applications using the Microsoft Power Platform.
 This certification focuses on providing a foundational understanding of the various components of the Power Platform and their business value.

 With the Microsoft Power Platform Fundamentals certification, students can learn about the core services and capabilities of the Power Platform, including Power BI, Power Apps, Power Automate, and Power Virtual Agents.
-These tools empower users to create custom solutions, automate workflows, analyze data, and build chatbots without extensive coding knowledge.
+These tools help users to create custom solutions, automate workflows, analyze data, and build chatbots without extensive coding knowledge.

 For example, with Power BI, individuals can create interactive reports and visualizations to gain insights from their data.
 Power Apps allows users to build custom applications tailored to their specific business needs, while Power Automate enables the automation of repetitive tasks and workflows.
-Power Virtual Agents empowers users to create AI-powered chatbots for customer support and engagement.
+Power Virtual Agents helps users to create AI-powered chatbots for customer support and engagement.

 By obtaining the Microsoft Power Platform Fundamentals certification, students can demonstrate their understanding of the business value of the Power Platform and their ability to leverage its capabilities to drive innovation and productivity within organizations.

-Microsoft Power Platform offers a suite of powerful tools that enable organizations to digitally transform their processes and empower users to build their own solutions.
+Microsoft Power Platform offers a suite of powerful tools that enable organizations to digitally transform their processes and help users to build their own solutions.
 The Power Platform Fundamentals certification provides a solid foundation for students to explore the possibilities of low-code development and become proficient in using the Power Platform.

 To learn more about the Microsoft Power Platform Fundamentals certification (PL-900), you can visit the official Microsoft documentation: [Microsoft Power Platform Fundamentals (PL-900)](https://docs.microsoft.com/learn/certifications/power-platform-fundamentals/)